 The Board of Directors unanimously approved, subject to shareholder approval, an amendment to the Restated Articles of Incorporation of United to increase the number of authorized shares of common stock, \$1.00 par value (the "Common Stock"), from 100,000,000 to 200,000,000 shares.
 At December 31, 2009, United had 94,045,603 shares of Common Stock issued and outstanding.
 The public offering of Common Stock completed by United on September 30, 2009 included the issuance of 44,505,000 shares of Common Stock, leaving United with only 5,954,397 authorized but unissued shares of Common Stock.
-Of the 5,954,397 remaining authorized shares of Common Stock on that date, 2,503,710 shares of Common Stock were reserved for issuance of shares for the exercise of warrants issued in connection with the issuance of preferred stock to the U.S. Treasury, exercise of warrants issued in connection with the issuance of restricted stock and restricted stock units and issuance of shares under our deferred compensation plan.
+Of the 5,954,397 remaining authorized shares of Common Stock on that date, 2,503,710 shares of Common Stock were reserved for issuance of shares for the exercise of warrants issued in connection with the issuance of trust preferred securities, exercise of options outstanding, vesting of restricted stock and restricted stock units and issuance of shares under our deferred compensation plan.
 The Board believes that it would be in the best interests of United and its shareholders to increase this number of authorized but unissued shares of Common Stock.